pkerspe/ESP-StepperMotor-Server/README.md

 ## Setting up your ESP-StepperMotor-Server

 In order to get started you need the following elements:
-* A *ESP32* board of your choice (boards with USB-Serial Chips are recommended for the ease of programming them, ohter boards just work as well, yet you have to figure out how to flash the firmware yourself, since this proces will not be covered in this manual)
+* An *ESP32* board of your choice (boards with USB-Serial Chips are recommended for the ease of programming them, other boards just work as well, yet you have to figure out how to flash the firmware yourself, since this process will not be covered in this manual)
 * A configured, Arduino compatible IDE ([Arduino](https://www.arduino.cc/en/Main/Software) or [PlatformIO](http://platformio.org))
 * A *stepper motor*
-* A *power supply* that fits to your stepper motors and drivers specs
+* A *power supply* that fits to your stepper motors and drivers' specs
 * A *stepper driver* board that fits to your stepper motors specs

 Optional:
-* Switches for limit/homing, position and emegency stop functionality
+* Switches for limit/homing, position and emergency stop functionality
 * Rotary encoders to control the motors directly using physical controls

 ### Firmware installation

 #### Using Arduino IDE
 USING ARDUINO IDE IS NOT SUGGESTED due to multiple issues with the dependencies and much higher manual effort to get everything running.
-If you still want to try it, the folllowing steps might work, but you are basically on your own here.
+If you still want to try it, the following steps might work, but you are basically on your own here.
-Do yourself a favour and use a real IDE like Visual Studio Code with PlatformIO (it is free and way more comfortable and pwerfull than the Arduino IDE) :-)
+Do yourself a favor and use a real IDE like Visual Studio Code with PlatformIO (it is free and way more comfortable and powerfull than the Arduino IDE) :-)

 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software)
 2. open the library manager and search for "ESP-StepperMotor-Server", select the latest version and click on "install"
-3. if asked to install the reuquired dependencies confirm to install all dependencies as well
+3. if asked to install the required dependencies confirm to install all dependencies as well
 4. if dependency installation fails install the following dependencies manually:
   * ArduinoJSON (the one from Benoit Blanchon)
   * ESP-FlexyStepper
-  * at the time of writing this documentation, the following two libraries are not available via the library manager, so they need to be installed manually, if you you cannot find them in the library manager:
+  * at the time of writing this documentation, the following two libraries are not available via the library manager, so they need to be installed manually, if you cannot find them in the library manager:
     * ESPAsyncWebServer: [https://github.com/me-no-dev/ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
     * AsyncTCP [https://github.com/me-no-dev/AsyncTCP](https://github.com/me-no-dev/AsyncTCP)